36th Annual Tour of Private Gardens

-Join us Saturday June 28, 2025 on a Tour of 5 Amazing Bellingham Gardens!
+Join us for a Tour of 6 Unique Private Gardens!

 Volunteers needed!

 Volunteers sell tickets, check visitor tickets, and assist visitors as needed.
-Volunteers are invited to the Pretour and Party on June 14 (11am-5:30pm).
-Pretour is at 2:15pm, Party is right after at 5pm.
+Volunteers are invited to the Pretour and Party on June 13.
+Pretour begins 2:30pm, and the party is right after at 5pm.
 Information will be sent after you have signed up to volunteer.

 Upcoming Events